shailendrakumaromkar/machu-picchu/README.md

 ### Tx Details explorer:
 It will have call method to fetch all the details
-When user clicks on this tab, it will list down all the Transaction done to a member
+When user clicks on this tab, it will list down all the Transaction done to a member with below details
 1. Member Address
 2. Compensation amount